• Skip to main content

 how to make a wood cover for gas stove top

-• Pencil and Paper: To sketch designs and note down measurements.
+• Pencil and paper: To sketch your design and record measurements.

-• Sandpaper (Various Grits): To smooth out rough edges and surfaces, preventing splinters.
+• Sandpaper, various grits: To smooth edges and prevent splinters.

-• Wood Glue: For joining wooden pieces together securely.
+• Wood glue: For joining wooden pieces securely.

-• Screws and Screwdriver: If you’re opting for a more robust assembly method.
+• Screws and screwdriver: For a more robust assembly.

 Measuring and Planning